 Day 12 : The Galibier

 It had again been a cold night.
 As long as the sun wasn't shining on our bivy bags we stayed inside.
 It would be too cold otherwise.
 We heard the frat boys talking about why the three Italians on the other side were laughing.
 It turned out they were laughing about our bivy bags.
-When Bram turned around I could hear them too.
-One of the frat boys shouted 'commando style', he thought we were still sleeping.
+One of the frat boys thought we were still sleeping and shouted 'commando style'.

-When I wanted to get up the three Italian guys came up to me to ask how our bivy bags work.
-It wasn't easy to explain, but they nodded like they understood.
-The frat guys had piled their garbage bags on top of their van so they didn't had to carry them to the cans at the campings' exit.
+When I wanted to get up, the three Italian guys came to me to ask how our bivy bags worked.
+It wasn't easy to explain, but they nodded as they understood.
+The frat guys had piled their garbage bags on their van, so they didn't have to carry them to the cans at the camping's exit.
 Then they drove off like that.
-Bram heard them say that one time they had forgotten about the bags, so they had fallen off while they were driving.
+Bram heard them say that they had forgotten about the bags one time, so they had fallen off while driving.

 We had to climb back uphill all the way from Bourg d'Oisans to the top of the Lautaret.
 The first part wasn't that steep.
-It was 15 kilometers to get back to the village where we had slept two days before.
+It was 15 kilometers to return to the village where we had slept two days before.
 There we got some food and drinks before continuing.
 It was another 10 km to reach the Lautaret.
-We saw a lot of cyclists going downhill with a number on their frame.
+We saw many cyclists going downhill with a number on their frames.
 Perhaps today was La Marmotte, a well-known cycling race.
 At the top we bought some more bread.
 It was too warm to sit in the sun, but we found a nearly empty terrace with benches and parasols.
 We sat down but shortly after a lady came to tell us 'a drink or no table'.
-We ordered two cola but they still didn't seem happy we stayed.
-As usual we cut the bread in 3 cm thick slices and put on a fat layer of chocolate spread.
+We ordered two colas, but they still didn't seem happy we stayed.
+As usual, we cut the bread into 3 cm thick slices and put on a fat layer of chocolate spread.
 I thought the drinks would cost 6 euros, according to Bram it couldn't be that expensive.
 It turned out to be 5,90.
-Now we were allowed to stay at the terrace I decided to use their bathroom as well.
+Now that we were allowed to stay on the terrace I decided to use their bathroom as well.
 There was a huge line.
-A French man there told me that La Marmotte had already been ridden earlier this year.
+A French man there told me La Marmotte had already been ridden earlier this year.

 View towards the north

 A few children suddenly started shouting 'ground hog'.
-Apparently there was a groundhog somewhere on the mountain.
+There was a groundhog somewhere on the mountain.
 It was wobbling from one stone to the next.
-Fortunately I carried a really good camera, so I managed to take a clear photo.
+Fortunately, I carried an excellent camera, so I took a clear photo.

 The groundhog

-When we thought we had finally made it to the summit we discovered that the indicated 8 km wasn't the distance to the top, but to a tunnel through the mountain.
-The real summit was another 2 kilometers uphill with a 10% incline.
-I didn't like that idea too much, but Bram really hated it.
+When we thought we had finally reached the summit, we discovered that the indicated 8 km wasn't the distance to the top but to a tunnel through the mountain.
+The actual summit was another 2 kilometers uphill with a 10% incline.
+I would say I liked that idea, but Bram really hated it.
 We still decided to climb them though.
-Next to the tunnel was a souvenir shop, but we figured there would be another one at the real summit.
+Next to the tunnel was a souvenir shop, but we figured there would be another one at the actual summit.
 The view from the summit was really nice, so we took some more photos.

 Col du Galibier